 In case you’re wondering, placing the second baking sheet on top ensures the tacos stay closed during baking and helps seal the edges with the melted cheese.
 This prevents the filling from falling out during storage and reheating.

-And if you’re prepping a larger batch, try to avoid layering the tacos inside the air fryer.
+As a final tip for air fryer tacos, avoid layering the tacos inside the air fryer.
 Cook them in separate batches for best results.

 Baked Chicken Tacos Filling

 As you can see in the photos, I used some of my Fajita Chicken and Peppers recipe for the taco filling, but you could get creative with these ingredients.
 Here’s a handful of recipe ideas (just cook and shred or chop) I think would work great:

 - Crispy Chicken Carnitas